Next Generation Equation-Free Multiscale Modelling of Crowd Dynamics via Machine Learning: Numerical results

-Here, we present the results of the proposed framework on predicting pedestrian flow following the configuration of a rectangular corridor with an obstacle described in Section~\ref{sb:conf}.
+We first considered the unidirectional flow of pedestrians moving from the left to the right of the corridor as shown in Fig.~\ref{fig:Pedestrians}(a).
 As already discussed in Section~\ref{sb:data_gen}, we first collected pedestrian trajectory data using the SFM microscopic agent-based simulator under a wide range of initial conditions.
 The resulting training dataset $\mathcal{X}_{tr}$ is used to train our framework, while the testing dataset $\mathcal{X}_{ts}$ is used to assess its efficiency and prediction accuracy.

-At the first step, we extracted the normalized density fields data $X_{tr},X_{ts}$ from the discrete pedestrian positions in $\mathcal{X}_{tr},\mathcal{X}_{ts}$ using KDE, as described in Section~\ref{sb:den_extr}.
+In the first step, we extracted the normalized density fields data $X_{tr},X_{ts}$ from the discrete pedestrian positions in $\mathcal{X}_{tr},\mathcal{X}_{ts}$ using KDE, as described in Section~\ref{sb:den_extr}.
 Next, we employed POD on $\mathcal{X}_{tr}$ to discover the latent space dimension; see Section~\ref{sb:PODrest_lift}.
-Following the criterion in Eq.~\eqref{eq:energycriterion}, the minimum latent dimension required for retaining more than 99\% of the energy in the dataset is $d=13$ modes, as shown in Fig.~\ref{fig:PODrecon}a).
+Following the criterion in Eq.~\eqref{eq:energycriterion}, the minimum latent dimension required for retaining more than 99\% of the energy in the training dataset is $d=6$ modes, as shown in Fig.~\ref{fig:PODrecon}(a).

-Using the discovered POD basis $U_d$, we next constructed the restriction and lifting operators in Eqs.~\eqref{eq:restrictionoperator} and \eqref{eq:Lift}.
+Using the discovered POD basis $U_d$, we next constructed the restriction and lifting operators in Eqs.~\eqref{eq:Rest} and \eqref{eq:Lift}.
 To assess their accuracy, we computed the relative $L_2$ reconstruction error $e^{2,rec}_k$ in Eq.~\eqref{eq:PODreconErr} across the $k=1,\ldots,K$ time steps of each trajectory.
-Figure~\ref{fig:PODrecon}b) displays the average relative error \emph{overall} $c=10$ cases with different initial conditions included in either the training or testing datasets.
-While in the beginning, the reconstruction error is more than 10\%, after the first $100$ time steps, it reduces to 5\% for both seen (training set) and unseen (testing set) data, indicating high accuracy of the restriction and lifting operators with a significantly reduced latent space dimension $d=13$.
-We note that this level of reconstruction error serves as a baseline for the proposed framework, since the timeseries forecasting with ROMs in the latent space introduces additional approximation errors.
+Fig.~\ref{fig:PODrecon}(b) displays the average relative error \emph{over all the} $C=20$ cases with different initial conditions included in either the training or testing datasets.
+While initially the relative reconstruction error is $\sim$21\%, it decreases to 4\% at the first $20\ \text{s}$ and further reduces to $\sim$3\% after $50\ \text{s}$ for both seen (training set) and unseen (testing set) data, indicating high accuracy of the restriction and lifting operators with a significantly reduced latent space dimension $d=6$.
+We note that this level of reconstruction error serves as an \textit{infimum approximation error baseline}, i.e., the best possible error for the proposed framework at the ambient--density profiles--space.
+ROM forecasts in the long term are therefore expected to surpass this baseline error due to the additional error contributions from model-form error and training/generalization errors.